 Have you ever wondered about the tradition of Halloween?
 How did it start and why is it still celebrated today?
 I answer all of this in my article about this special time of year.

 It’s Halloween – the celebration the ancient Celts called Samhain.
-This marks the Celtic beginning of the New Year and winter.
+Samhain, means November in the Celtic culture, This marks the Celtic beginning of the New Year and winter.
 This celebration starts at sunset on October 31 to sunset November 1.